 Re-imagining traditional renaissance style portraiture and styling with a contemporary twist, this work pays a creative homage to the shrouded and misplaced depiction of black women in western mainstream art.

 Casting an eclectic range of young female models of colour, this project also confronts any preconceived notions of beauty.
 With no post retouching and no constraining pre-criteria for the female form, this is a project that sets out to convey a real representation of women.
-These images may toy with the ties between history and modern reality today, blurring the lines between fantasy and authenticity, but what is real is their conversation with identity, a conversation that needs to be explored.
+These images may toy with the ties between history and modern reality today, blurring the lines between fantasy and authenticity, but what is real is their conversation with identity, a conversation Jessica Pierre Ross is an emerging, interesting artist; we met her at this year’s Nasty Women Exhibition – Empowerment in London and chatted about what empowerment means to her personally and about how her photography and other works come to life.